-Ref Title Respondent's Initials Organisation Question Comments Officer Response commissioned as part of the later stages of the Bo review process.
+Ref Title Respondent's Initials Organisation Question Comments Officer Response commissioned as part of the later stages of the Borough Plan review process.
 7 No Green Belt development.
-Homes should be affordable for Comments noted. ł local salaries and of an appropriate size. ł 8 No Green Belt, only build employment if truly needed.
+Homes should be affordable for local salaries and of an appropriate size.
 Comments noted.
+8 No Green Belt, only build employment if truly needed.
+Comments noted.
 9 Brownfield and accessible sites by public transport.
 Noted.
-1 10 Agreed.
+10 Agreed.
 Noted.
-1 11 Public transport accessible.
+11 Public transport accessible.
 Noted.
 13 Yes.
 Noted.
 14 Yes.
 Noted.
 20 Yes, need to reduce car reliance.
 Noted.
-1 21 Agreed to encourage users.
-Noted. ł 23 Should be higher.
-Comment noted and will be fed into next stage of t 24 Disagrees.
+21 Agreed to encourage users.
 Noted.
+23 Should be higher.
+Comment noted and will be fed into next stage of the review.
+24 Disagrees.
+Noted.
 26 Ash Green traffic already congested, avoid development in the area.
 Comments noted.
 51 RB St Philips 1 Agree minimum 15 year period, recommend circa 30 years.
 Noted. (written by Lichfields on 2 Agreed, extent will be impacted by outcome of HEDNA and extent of the review.
 Comments noted. their behalf) 3 Green Belt Review.
 Other documents will be linked to the findings of the HEDNA.
-New evidence base will be commissioned as part o of the Borough Plan review process.
-I 7 Option 3 is preferred.
-Review of Green Belt required as the Noted.
-I Council does not have sufficient land to meet needs on brownfield land.
+New evidence base will be commissioned as part of the later stages of the Borough Plan review process.
+7 Option 3 is preferred.
+Review of Green Belt required as the Council does not have sufficient land to meet needs on brownfield land.
 Unmet need constitutes exceptional circumstances.
+Noted.
 9 No, refer to Option 3 above as the preferred option.
 Noted.
 10 Agree.
 NPPF Para 74 requires annual update of deliverable sites.
 The Council's 5YHLS figure is ambitious.
 Noted.
 11 Favours Option 2 as this would most align with the sustainability aspirations in the NPPF.
 Noted.
-12 The housing need figure to come out the HEDNA is a Noted.
-An updated evidence base in line with a loc I minimum figure.
-Until the implications of the HEDNA have been considered, considered premature to finalise a assessment in accordance with national policy and prepared to deliver a sufficient supply of homes fo l preferred growth option. prepared to deriver a sufficient supply of nomes to 13 Supportive of the encouragement for increased tree planting in large-scale developments but should be on a site-by-site basis.
+12 The housing need figure to come out the HEDNA is a minimum figure.
+Until the implications of the HEDNA have been considered, considered premature to finalise a preferred growth option.
+Noted.
+An updated evidence base in line with a local housing need assessment in accordance with national policy and guidance will be prepared to deliver a sufficient supply of homes for the plan period.
+13 Supportive of the encouragement for increased tree planting in large-scale developments but should be on a site-by-site basis.
 Comment noted.
 14 Supportive but as above, should not undermine deliverability of the Plan.
 Noted.
 16 Supportive but should have regard to the economic viability of the Plan.
 Comment noted.
 23 Supportive of principle but Plan should be cautious in advance of Environmental Bill passing in law.
-Suggest a comprehensive package of strategically located habitat banks in order to support developments which require off- site mitigation.
-New evidence base will be commissioned as part o of the Borough Plan review process.
+Suggest a comprehensive package of strategically located habitat banks in order to support developments which require offsite mitigation.
+New evidence base will be commissioned as part of the later stages of the Borough Plan review process.
 25 Refers to answer to Q12 - housing requirement to be established first.
 Noted.